open-ephys/acq-board-docs/source/Hardware-Guide/Commutators.rst

    Open Ephys Torque-free Commutator - SPI

 The inertial-measurement units (IMUs) embedded on :ref:`our 3D capable headstages <3dcap>` in combination with the 3rd Gen Acquisition Board provide real-time measurements of animal orientation which drive the commutator to compensate automatically.
-This precludes the need for the animal to tug on the tether to engage the commutator and thus promotes natural animal behavior.

-This commutator can also receive commands from other real-time measurements of animal orientation such as video-based pose-estimation methods (e.g. DeepLabCut or SLEAP), which would the way to use it to commutate headstages without 3D capabilities.
+This commutator can also receive commands from other real-time measurements of animal orientation such as video-based pose-estimation methods (e.g. DeepLabCut or SLEAP) to commutate headstage without 3D capabilities.
 Please refer to the `Commutators documentation site <https://open-ephys.github.io/commutator-docs/>`_ for further information.